-Actively Moving Forward is a nonprofit organization dedicated to supporting young adults grieving the illness or death of a loved one.
-The organization accomplishes its mission by creating Actively Moving Forward Campus Chapters on college campuses nationwide that connect and empower grieving college students to support one another and participate in community service in memory of deceased loved ones, raising awareness about the needs of grieving young adults, including through the annual National College Student Grief Awareness Week, and hosting national grief support programs, such as the “We Get It” Supportive Blog, and events, such as the National Conference on College Student Grief.
+Actively Moving Forward, a HealGrief program is dedicated to supporting young adults grieving the illness or death of a loved one.
+The program accomplishes its mission by creating Actively Moving Forward Campus Chapters on college campuses nationwide that connect and empower grieving college students to support one another and participate in community service in memory of deceased loved ones, raising awareness about the needs of grieving young adults, including through the annual National College Student Grief Awareness Week, and hosting national grief support programs, such as the “We Get It” Supportive Blog, and events, such as the National Conference on College Student Grief.
 We also support non-collegiate young adults by creating a wealth of virtual information, programming, and community.

-view the Students of AMF Strategic Map
+view the Students of AMF Strategic Map, a HealGrief program

 Since AMF was founded by David Fajgenbaum and Benjamin Chesson in 2006 (check out our history), the organization has worked with students from over 170 different colleges and universities to start up Campus Chapters, developed 55 official Campus Chapters, and supported over 1,500 grieving college students.
 AMF accomplishes this through the support of a 40-person strong corps of National Students of AMF volunteers (Board of Directors, Board of Mental Health Professionals, Board of Advisors, and small staff).